Redocly/developer-portal-starter/developer-portal/markdown-examples.md

 URLs can be made in a handful of ways:

-- A named link to [MarkItDown][3].
-The easiest way to do these is to select what you want to make a link and hit `Ctrl+L`.
 - Another named link to [MarkItDown](http://www.markitdown.net/)
 - Sometimes you just want a URL or email address like <http://www.markitdown.net/>.